GoogleCloudPlatform/microservices-demo/docs/product-requirements.md

 This document contains a list of requirements that every change made to this repository should meet.
 Every change must:
-1. Preserve the golden user journey taken by Kubernetes beginners
+1. Preserve the golden user journey taken by Kubernetes beginners.
 1. Preserve the simplicity of demos.
 1. Preserve the simplicity of the GKE quickstart.